Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/audit-log.md

     }

    /**
-     * Extact the site name / id
+     * Extract the site name / id
      *
      * @param in a string containing the site id
      * @return the site id